 PSPIB has strong coverage of obligations by high quality liquid assets.
-At 31 March 2023, the ratio of discounted liquid asset inflows to recognized obligation outflows was 307%, which is supported by high levels of sovereign debt securities and publicly traded equity.
-This level is down from 389% last year largely due to higher levels of short-term funding.
+At 31 March 2024, the ratio of discounted liquid asset inflows to recognized obligation outflows was 359%, which is supported by high levels of sovereign debt securities and publicly traded equity.
+This level is up from 307% last year.
 Overall, PSPIB's liquidity position remains strong while its asset encumbrance from short-sold securities is modest relative to many of its Canadian pension fund peers.

-PSPIB's strong liquidity position is also enhanced by the Plan's actuarial profile, with net contributions (transfers from the government) to PSPIB expected to remain positive for at least the next 5 years.
-As a result of these transfers, PSPIB's net assets as of 31 March 2023 increased by 1.3% year over year, before investment returns.
-Including investment returns, net assets for fiscal 2023 grew 5.7% year over year, reflecting a net annual return of 4.4%.
+As the Plan's actuarial profile matures, net contributions (transfers from the government) to PSPIB will gradually represent a decreasing proportion of PSPIB's net assets.
+As of 31 March 2024, PSPIB's net assets increased by 1.4% year over year, before investment returns.
+Including investment returns, net assets for fiscal 2024 grew 8.7% year over year, reflecting a net annual return of 7.2%.
 PSPIB is also not subject to plan redemptions or loss of mandate, except in the unlikely event of a change in legislation.
 These characteristics allow PSPIB to adopt a long-term investment horizon.

-We make no adjustments to PSPIB's initial Liquidity score, resulting in an assigned Liquidity score of aaa.
+As such, we make no adjustments to PSPIB's initial Liquidity score, resulting in an assigned Liquidity score of aaa.